Snakebite Envenoming in Africa: Diagnostics, Treatment Gaps, and Emerging Medical Technologies

 • Bite location

-This biological variability complicates diagnosis and reinforces the need for species-appropriate antivenoms and rapid clinical decision support.
+This biological variability complicates diagnosis and underscores the need for species-appropriate antivenoms, rapid clinical decision support, and early referral systems.

 3. Current Standard of Care and Technology Landscape